corda/corda/docs/source/api-contract-constraints.rst

 time effectively stop being a part of the network.

-**Signature constraints.** These are not yet supported, but once implemented they will allow a state to require a JAR that is code signed by a specified identity, via the regular Java jarsigner tool.
+**Signature constraints.** These are not yet supported, but once implemented they will allow a state to require a JAR signed by a specified identity, via the regular Java jarsigner tool.
 This will be the most flexible type and the smoothest to deploy: no restarts or contract upgrade transactions are needed.

 **Defaults.** The default constraint type is either a zone constraint, if the network parameters in effect when the transaction is built contain an entry for that contract class, or a hash constraint if not.

 A ``TransactionState`` has a ``constraint`` field that represents that state's attachment constraint.
 When a party constructs a ``TransactionState``, or adds a state using ``TransactionBuilder.addOutput(ContractState)`` without specifying the constraint parameter, a default value (``AutomaticHashConstraint``) is used.
 This default will be